thepanacealab/covid19_twitter/README.md

 All tweets ids found in full_dataset.tsv and full_dataset-clean.tsv need to be hydrated using a tool like get_metada.py from the Social Media Toolkit (SMMT) released by our lab or Twarc.

+Note: All the code in the /procesing code

 # Mainted by:

 [Panacea Lab](www.panacealab.org) - [Georgia State University](www.gsu.edu) - [Juan M. Banda](www.jmbanda.com) and Ramya Tekumalla